 Benchmark scenario: The government taxes the wage income in period t.
 Households reduce consumption expenditures in step.
 Gov fully spends income tax, that is, total consumption expenditures remain unchanged and the market-clearing price remains constant.
 Both, private and public households fully consume their respective shares of output.
 There is no real transfer of goods between periods.

 First scenario: No income tax.
 Households reduce consumption expenditures.
 By saving the household sector's current deposits at the central bank increase.
 Gov takes up overdrafts at the central bank.
 Both sides of the central bank's balance sheet are equal.
 Gov spends overdrafts.
 Total consumption expenditures and the market-clearing price remain unchanged.

-In period t+1 the private households buy government bonds with their current deposits.
+In period t+1 private households buy government bonds with their current deposits.
 The central bank's balance sheet shrinks again to zero.
 Each household gets the same interest income and pays the same income tax, that is, net income remains unchanged and is fully spent.
-The consumer good output remains constant, the market is cleared.
+The consumer good output remains constant, and the market is cleared.
 The households in effect pay interest to themselves.
 The public budget is balanced, no matter how high or low the interest rate is.

 In real terms, there is absolutely no difference between the two scenarios.
-The private households get the same quantity of consumer good output in each period.
+The private households get the same quantity of consumer goods output in each period.

 The individual household is subjectively wealthier in period t+1 and keeps its wealth in the form of interest-bearing bonds.
 Taken private and public households together, ‘our’ total wealth, though, does not increase.
-Psychologically, however, private households become the ‘prudent’ savers/lenders, public households become the ‘reckless’ borrowers.
+Psychologically, however, private households become the ‘prudent’ savers/lenders, and public households become the ‘reckless’ borrowers.
 The problem of creditworthiness emerges.
 Both lenders and borrowers become sleepless.